#1 A reformed thug

 Onizuka is 22-years-old and the show makes specific mention of the fact that he’s a virgin.
 Onizuka himself uses the allure of seducing high school students as one of the reasons for his career change, but when he then ends up teaching at a middle school, he instead sets his sights on fellow teachers and the parents.

 His perverted nature is often played for laughs, but the show likes to focus on two specific women that Onizuka shares a lot of time with.
-One is the mother of his student Murai, who gave birth at a young age and was abandoned by her parents and lover.
+One is the mother of his student Murai, who gave birth at a young age and was abandoned by her lover and parents.
 Murai is, however, extremely defensive of his mother and goes to great lengths to keep her and Onizuka away from each other.

-There is also fellow teacher Ms. Fuyutsuki, who has her job interview at the same time as Onizuka and takes an immediate liking to him.
+There is also fellow teacher Ms. Fuyutsuki.
+She has her job interview at the same time as Onizuka and takes an immediate liking to him.
 The two have very different lives and personalities, but there is a chemistry between them that I found very appealing.
 Some episodes also explore Fuyutsuki’s own struggles in the classroom, which gives her and Onizuka a shared hardship.
 Honestly, I was glad they dropped the whole “seducing his students” idea in favor of developing more appropriate romances.

 #5 Accessible humor

-GTO is a comedy show and humor is always going to be subjective.
+Great Teacher Onizuka is a comedy show and humor is always going to be subjective.
 Personally, I had a really good time with it and was impressed, in particular, with how well the show managed to age despite first airing in 1999.

 A lot of its appeal comes from Onizuka himself.
 He is a big, lovable goofball who often surprises the viewer and other characters with his bizarre actions.
 You rarely know what to expect from him and his interactions with troublemakers in the class are often hilarious.
 I want to praise the animation in particular, as Onizuka’s facial expressions are incredibly diverse and add a lot of hilarity to even the simplest jokes.